mind-inria/mri-nufft/docs/nufft.rst

 * Type 3: :math:`p_n` and :math:`\nu_k` are non uniformly spaced
 * If  :math:`p_n=n/N` and :math:`\nu_k=k/M` then the NUDFT is simply the Discrete Fourier Transform.

 The naive implementation of the NUDFT is :math:`O(NM)`.
 This becomes problematic for large N and M. The NUFFT is a fast algorithm to compute the NUDFT.
-The NUFFT is a generalization of the fast fourier transform (FFT) to non uniform sampling.
+The NUFFT is a generalization of the Fast Fourier Transform (FFT) to non-uniform sampling.
 The underlying principles of the NUFFT algorithm are described briefly :ref:`down in the document <nufft-algo>`

 Application in MRI
 ==================

-In Magnetic Resonance Imaging (MRI) the raw data is acquired in the spatial Fourier domain (k-space).
+In Magnetic Resonance Imaging (MRI) the raw data is acquired in the k-space, ideally corresponding to the Fourier domain.
-Traditional sampling scheme of the k-space usually consist of acquired line in a specific  direction, in a Cartesian fashion.
+Traditional sampling schemes of the k-space usually consist of acquired line in a specific direction, in a Cartesian fashion.

 In order to accelerate the acquisition of required data, using a non Cartesian (i.e. non uniformly distributed in *every* direction) sampling scheme offer great opportunity.